 The housing must be stainless steel.

-If sampling for organics, the internal impellers, seals and gaskets must be constructed of stainless steel, Teflon, Polyethylene or Polypropylene.
-The delivery tubing must be Teflon, Polyethylene or Polypropylene.
+If sampling for organics, the internal impellers, seals and gaskets must be constructed of stainless steel, Teflon or other fluoropolymer, polyethylene or polypropylene.
+The delivery tubing must be Teflon or other fluoropolymer, polyethylene or polypropylene.
 Do not use low-density polyethylene (LDPE) for the collection of VOC samples.
-The electrical cord must be sealed in Teflon, Polyethylene or Polypropylene, and any cabling must be sealed in Teflon, Polyethylene or Polypropylene, or constructed of stainless steel.
+The electrical cord must be sealed in Teflon or other fluoropolymer, polyethylene or polypropylene, and any cabling must be sealed in Teflon or other fluoropolymer, polyethylene or polypropylene, or constructed of stainless steel.

 After purging to a smooth even flow, reduce the flow rate.